equinor/radix-platform/public-site/site/guides/deploy-only/index.md

       imageTagName: release-39f1a082
 privateImageHubs:
   docker.pkg.github.com:
-    username: <some github user name>
+    username: <some GitHub user name>
     email: <some email>
 ```

-I the `radixconfig.yaml` above, there are two tagging strategies; one using a latest tag (i.e. master-latest), and one using a dynamic tag (i.e release-39f1a082).
-A dynamic tag in this context means that there is a new tag produced for every build, either referring to the release tag, or the commit sha (in the case above) or any other unique attributes that uniquely identifies what the image is produced from.
-The dynamic tag gives you better control over what runs in the environment, and it also allows for promoting older deployments to be the latest deployment, in case there is a need for a rollback.
+In the `radixconfig.yaml` above, there are two tagging strategies;

+- Using a latest tag (i.e. master-latest)
+- Using a dynamic tag (i.e release-39f1a082)

+A dynamic tag in this context means that there is a new tag produced for every build, either referring to the release tag, or the commit sha (in the case above) or any other attributes that uniquely identifies what the image is produced from.
+The dynamic tag will give better control over what runs in the environment, and it also allows for promoting older deployments to be the latest deployment, in case there is a need for a rollback.

-The second part of the `radixconfig` which distinguish itself from a regular radix application is the `privateImageHubs` property.
-See [this](../../docs/reference-radix-config/#privateImageHubs) to read more about this configuration.
+The second part of the `radixconfig.yaml` which distinguish itself from a regular radix application is the [`privateImageHubs` property] (../../docs/reference-radix-config/#privateImageHubs).
 In short, it will allow for the image produced outside of Radix to be pulled down to the Radix cluster.

 Also what can be said about the configuration above is the branch to environment mapping.
 Since build of components happens outside of Radix the build -> from configuration seems unnecessary.
 You could, especially if the repository for the Radix application is a mere configuration repository, leave environments unmapped.
 We will explain later why we, in this example, have opted to have a branch-environment mapping.